lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 Her diary, room of sleep with effects:
 - Her Ladyship's Chamber: Awoke following morning with 10 less steps but additional star in the sky
 - Guest Bedroom: Nothing special
-- Bunk Room: Family tomb grave had a flower on it
+- Bunk Room: Family tomb grave had a flower on it (gem flower)
 - Servant's Quarters: Half steps following day, with a bonus die
 - Master Bedroom: More steps than usual